hwdsl2/wireguard-install/README.md

 [![Build Status](https://github.com/hwdsl2/wireguard-install/actions/workflows/main.yml/badge.svg)](https://github.com/hwdsl2/wireguard-install/actions/workflows/main.yml) &nbsp;[![License: MIT](docs/images/license.svg)](https://opensource.org/licenses/MIT)

-WireGuard VPN server installer for Ubuntu, Debian, AlmaLinux, Rocky Linux, CentOS, Fedora and openSUSE.
+WireGuard VPN server installer for Ubuntu, Debian, AlmaLinux, Rocky Linux, CentOS, Fedora, openSUSE and Raspberry Pi OS.

 This script will let you set up your own VPN server in just a few minutes, even if you haven't used WireGuard before.
 [WireGuard](https://www.wireguard.com) is a fast and modern VPN designed with the goals of ease of use and high performance.